 Tasmania has hosted two World Cup orienteering events – in 1988 and more recently in 2015 – and we’re currently preparing to host the Oceania championships in January 2023.
 We’ve had numerous WOC and JWOC team members and can even boast a world champion, Hanny Allston, who in 2006 won the long distance race at JWOC and the sprint distance race at WOC.
 Our National Orienteering League team is called the Foresters.

 We have a strong junior development program, which has been supported in recent years by our coaches-in-residence.
 So far, we have hosted nine coaches – five in the south of the state and four in the north.
 One of them loved Tasmania so much, he came back for a second residency!

 Our terrain ranges from urban parkland to complex granite, sand dune and mining.
 Many of our best maps are based on the East Coast, but we have a number of great areas closer to the big urban centres of Hobart and Launceston.

-This year, we are looking for coaches over our summer period (September/October 2020 to March/April 2021).
+This year, we are looking for coaches over our summer period (September/October 2022 to March/April 2023).
 Start and end dates for the residency are negotiable, and we will consider shorter stays.